DanielSchaack/stt-utils/README.md

 ## Mid
 - differentiate between recognized and potential words
+- Add start and stop sound as feedback
+    - Make it optional

 ## Optional - Frontend
 - When logic stands, add simple frontend to display recognized/potential words